ravithejaburugu/ravitest/sourcing/TwitterStream/TwitterConsumerStreaming/README.md

     * `MONGO_COL_NAME`: The name of the MongoDB collection within the database where data is grouped

     * `MONGO_INDEX_NAME`: The field with unique values to create an index on

+    * `MONGO_SSL_REQUIRED`: MongoDB clients can use TLS/SSL to encrypt connections to mongod and mongos instances.

 Once deployed and run, the script should consume messages from the broker and publish to MongoDB.